-Teen Artists for Change (TAC) is a student-led program for diverse young artists of all kinds, ages 13-18, who want to make an impact in their community.
-TAC provides positive outlets for young people to identify, plan and implement creative projects that matter to them.
-Mentored by professional artists, teens develop skills and express their voices through creating artwork, culminating in public presentations such as art exhibits and public installations, and through a digital platform (online ‘zine).
+Teen Artists for Change (TAC) is a student-led program for diverse young artists in grades 7-12, who want to make an impact in their community.
+TAC provides positive outlets for young people to plan and implement creative projects that matter to them.
+Mentored by professional artists, teens develop skills and express their voices through creating community-engaged art, culminating in public presentations such as art exhibits, public installations and online.

-TAC meets weekly throughout the year at Kennedy Heights Arts Center, with 12-week terms in the Fall and Winter/Spring semesters, as well as a summer session.
-Teens explore and utilize various forms of art-making including photography, film making, animation, creative writing, drawing and painting, and other forms of visual art.
-Projects are developed and led by the students themselves.
+TAC meets weekly on Saturdays from 11:00 am – 1:00 pm at Kennedy Heights Arts Center, with 10-week terms in the Fall and Winter/Spring semesters.
+Teens explore and utilize various forms of art-making including photography, filmmaking, creative writing, drawing and painting.

 HOW TO APPLY

-We are now accepting applications for the Winter/Spring 2018 Term.
-Students are eligible to receive a scholarship to cover the full cost of the program (valued at $1,500).
+We are now accepting applications for the Fall 2018 Term.
+With generous support from the Charles H. Dater Foundation, this program is offered at no cost to teens.
 In exchange, members are asked to make a commitment to participating fully in the program.

-Teen Artists for Change is supported by grants from The Charles H. Dater Foundation, Andrew Jergens Foundation, and Nellie Leaman Taft Foundation.
+Teen Artists for Change is supported by a grant from The Charles H. Dater Foundation.